liferay/liferay-docs/develop/tutorials/articles/migrating-a-legacy-application/04-modularizing-legacy-plugins.markdown

 directory structure for your application's *web* client module.
 This module holds your application's portlet classes and is responsible for its UI.
-Before you start creating a skeleton structure for your application's modules, you should determine which modules which will comprise the 7.0 version of your application.
-If your application provides service and API classes (which is the case for all Liferay Service Builder applications), you should create separate modules for your service implementation and service API modules.
+Before you start creating a skeleton structure for your application's modules, you should determine which modules will comprise the 7.0 version of your application.
+If your application provides service and API classes (which is the case for all Liferay Service Builder applications), you should create separate modules for your service implementation and service API classes.
 This tutorial assumes the Maven project model, although any build tools or directory setup is permissible.